PlatoTUE/webtech_team/readme.txt

 ## Front-end
 - Login view.
 Set username and password
 - Loggedin view.
 See your API's.
-And maby their statistics
+And maybe their statistics
 - Play game setup view.
 Choose two AI's or play against an AI. ?Define who may start
 - Game view. jQuery does API requests and plays the game.
 An simple table provides the field
 - Homepage view.
 Explanation and overview of all the views.